PaulRivaud/mthomson-2018-winter-term/README.md

   Each column of W is a feature, i.e. a linear combination of genes that can be relevant to a group of cells / a cell type.
 Each column of H is a cell and contains its scores for all k features.

-  Talk about optimization, KL divergence blabla
+  Talk about optimization, KL divergence

 [∧](#introduction)